dosco/graphjin/docs/website/docs/example.md

 ## Production secrets management

 We recommend you use [Mozilla SOPS](https://github.com/mozilla/sops) for secrets management.
 The sops binary is installed on the Super Graph app docker image.
 To use SOPS you create a yaml file with your secrets like the one below.
-You then need a secret key to encrypt it with you're options are to go with Google Cloud KMS, Amazon KMS, Azure Key Vault, etc. In production SOPS will automatically fetch the key from your defined KMS, decrypt the secrets file and make the values available to Super Graph via enviroment variables.
+You then need a secret key to encrypt it.
+Your options are to go with Google Cloud KMS, Amazon KMS, Azure Key Vault, etc. In production SOPS will automatically fetch the key from your defined KMS, decrypt the secrets file and make the values available to Super Graph via enviroment variables.

 1. Create the secrets file